 What exactly does a disciplinary procedure consist of?

-To expand on the above, we look at what an effective disciplinary procedure consists of below.
+To see what these legal requirements look like in practice, let’s take a look at what an effective disciplinary procedure consists of below.

 What is the purpose of a disciplinary procedure?

 A disciplinary procedure enables employers to deal with situations where employees aren’t meeting the required standards or rules as outlined in their contract of employment, the company handbook, and other relevant documentation.
 This may apply to their specific job description, the culture embedded across the business, and other legal requirements.